 All about the Côte d'Ivoire-EU Voluntary Partnership Agreement

 As part of a broad effort to improve governance in the country, Côte d’Ivoire has taken a series of steps to improve governance of its forest sector.
 In addition to reforms in forest law, in 2013, Côte d'Ivoire entered the process of negotiating a Voluntary Partnership Agreement (VPA) with the European Union.
-Since that time, two formal negotiation sessions have taken place, in addition to regular technical missions and exchanges, and substantial advances at the national level.
+Since that time, three formal negotiation sessions have taken place, in addition to regular technical missions and exchanges, and substantial advances at the national level.

 Two of Côte d'Ivoire's neighbours, Ghana and Liberia, are implementing VPAs.